Bury or Burry – Correct Spelling And Meaning

 So, if you are unsure, always default to bury.

-The Origin of Bury or Burry
+The Origin of Burry and Bury

 The word bury comes from Old English “byrgan”, meaning “to inter” or “to cover with earth.”
 Over centuries, its spelling evolved, but it retained the single r in modern English.